Introduction

 Research

-My research combines mathematical and statistical methods with data analysis and numerical simulations to answer existing and emerging questions in infectious disease and public health.
-I am an experienced mathematical modeller with extensive training in applied mathematics and statistics who delivers ground-breaking, innovative research in infectious disease modelling that is policy relevant, impactful and has methodological rigour.
+My research combines mathematical and statistical methods with data analysis and numerical simulations to answer existing and emerging questions in public health.
+I am an experienced mathematical modeller with extensive training in applied mathematics and statistics who delivers ground-breaking, innovative research in disease modelling that is policy relevant, impactful and has methodological rigour.
 Details of my research and publications can be found on my website.